 In the Italian tradition, it was common to say “Cin-Cin” during a toast, but now it is mainly replaced by the word “Salute.”
 It is because fashion has changed, and now Italians use unique ways to cheer.
 However, you could still meet some people using this expression.

-It is a common belief that "chin-chin" comes from the Chinese sailors.
+It is a common belief that “chin-chin” comes from Chinese sailors.
 They brought this expression to Italy, where the general population used it for some time before disappearing from the customs and traditions of the Italians.

 Cin-Cin comes from the Chinese words “Ch’ing Ch’ing,” which means “Please Please,” which was a way to show gratitude.

 It makes sense to learn the proper etiquette when going to a party or when invited to a family event.
 For example, you will feel more confident knowing what is right and wrong if you sit at a dinner table and the host asks everyone to make a toast.